christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 I(J)upiter was called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).

+'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians (Josephus.
+Vol. 5: Antiquities: 8:2:5, pp. 593-595).
+The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
+In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri, known as the Cimmerians to the ancient Greeks.
+Cimmerians were a middle eastern offshoot of the Celtic Cimbri tribe.
+The Bosphorus Kingdom that Asander ruled over was also known as the Kingdom of the Cimmerian Bosphorus.

 As for the term 'Hebrew", it comes from the Celts as well who called themselves Iberi.
 The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher shows this.
 Iber was sometimes